How to prepare for Florida’s 2025 Back-to-School Sales Tax Holiday

 - Personal computers & certain accessories at $1,500 or less, for noncommercial home/personal use (e.g. laptops/desktops/tablets, monitors without TV tuner, keyboards, mice, printers, routers, non-recreational software)

-Key Exclusions to Watch
+Key exclusions to watch

 - Items above the price caps